texthub/gitslate/docs/setup.md

 ---
 layout: default
-menu_title: "Setup"
+menu_title: "Setup Gitslate"
+title: "Setuo Gitslate"
 nav_order: 30
 date: 2026-05-05
 ---

-# Getting Started with Gitslate
+## Getting Started with Gitslate

 This guide explains how to integrate **Gitslate** into your workflow.
 Whether you are starting a fresh project or adding a reading interface to a repository full of existing text, the process is designed to be straightforward.